kascheri12/kascheri12.github.io/ubuntu_deployment.md

     python3 ~/Git/golem_util/create_task.py
     ```

 This last part [Testing Golem](#testing-golem) is definitely the most tricky part and will require minor changes to get it to work.
-If you have questions, I can be found in [Golem Chat](https://chat.golem.network) `@kenny.ascheri`
+If you have questions, I can be found in <a href="https://chat.golem.network" target="_blank">Golem Chat</a> `@kenny.ascheri`